rajneeshdangar/Auto_Tweet_Twitterbot_python/README.md

 if you don't know how to get keys and token just search on youtube you will get lot's of videos.

+After Then just follow code above in autotweet.py.

 checout my Twitter Bot(@DeepMindQuotes): https://twitter.com/DeepMindQuotes